Israk-ML-1999/Bangla_knowledgbase/README.md

 ## Usage
 - Use the `/chat` endpoint in Swagger UI to ask questions in Bangla or English.
-- The system will return only the answer (no explanation), based on the PDF content and User History .
+- The system will return only the answer (no explanation), based on the PDF content and User History.

 ## Notes
 - Only digital text and tables are used; images/graphics are ignored.